ceph/ceph-container/examples/kubernetes/README.md

 ## Client Requirements

-In addition to kubectl, Sigil is required for template handling and must be installed in your system PATH.
-Instructions can be found here: <https://github.com/gliderlabs/sigil>
+In addition to `kubectl`, `jinja2` or `sigil` is required for template handling and must be installed in your system PATH.
+Instructions can be found here for `jinja2` <https://github.com/mattrobenolt/jinja2-cli> or here for `sigil` <https://github.com/gliderlabs/sigil>.

 ## Cluster Requirements